bvk/past/README.md

 USAGE
 -----

-Past is similar to `pass`, but is not drop-in replacement.
+Past is similar to `pass`, but is not a drop-in replacement.
 The following subcommands are supported.

 ```
   edit        Updates an existing password-file with external editor.
   generate    Inserts a new password-file with an auto-generated password.
+  git         Runs git(1) command on the password-store repository.
+  import      Imports passwords from other password managers' data files.
   init        Creates or re-encrypts a password-store with GPG keys.
   insert      Inserts a password to the in a new password-file.
   install     Installs the backend for browser extension.